References and letters of recommendation

 Giving an out will save them from having to force through a letter they aren't excited about, and saves you from receiving a mediocre recommendation letter.
 It also preserves unhurt feelings on both sides.

-Here are some tips on emailing your professor, and a presentation with tips on getting great letters of recommendation.
+Here is a presentation with tips on getting great letters of recommendation.

 Start asking NOW!